Let me ask you this:

 Now.
 I want to share with you a small collection of website footer designs that I found and really liked.
 I want you to take a look and get inspired for creating your own website footer design –

-Web studio SparkBox makes use a full-width, card-style interface footer design, which is really simple but attractive.
+Web studio SparkBox makes use of a full-width, card-style interface footer design, which is really simple but attractive.

 Their footer area clearly displays contact information, navigational links, and social media profile links.